Skip to content

 3. The compressed output is smaller than the original

 The server prefers zstd over deflate.
-If the client supports both, zstd is used.
-If only deflate is supported, deflate is used.
 No changes to user code are needed — compression is fully transparent.

 PriorityEncodingHeaderLibrary